cosmos/sdk-tutorials/academy/3-my-own-chain/migration.md

 ...
 ```

-Wait for this time.
-After that, with the same command, you should see:
+Wait for this period.
+Afterward, with the same command you should see:

 ```txt
 ...